-- recognise the full range of values and benefits associated with its use for primary production - maintain its availability for primary production for future generations - protect it from inappropriate subdivision, use, and development
+- recognise the full range of values and benefits associated with its use for primary production - maintain its availability for primary production for future generations - protect it from inappropriate subdivision, use and development.

-In response to this central government policy, we have focused future growth areas and development opportunities away from areas known to contain high class soils while we wait for the identification of highly productive land by the Northland Regional Council.
+In response, we have focused future growth areas and development opportunities away from areas known to contain high class soils while we wait for the identification of highly productive land by the Northland Regional Council.

 At the same time, as our District grows, we will maintain the direction established through our District Plan which limits development potential in our rural environments.
-We also recognize strategically the relationship between urban development and how we manage future subdivision.
+We also recognise strategically the relationship between urban development and how we manage future subdivision.